During the lease term in Fort Valley

 - Provide agreed services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Fort Valley.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good archive for property owners in Fort Valley
+a handy archive for property owners in Fort Valley

-- Before you move a tenant into your rental in Fort Valley
+- Before you put a renter in your property in Fort Valley

 - Collections and evictions